projectatomic/atomic-site/source/docs/os-updates.md

 server into an OSTree repository, and client systems can replicate in an image-like fashion, including incremental updates.

-Unlike traditional operating system update mechanisms, will automatically keep the previous version of the OS, always available for rollback.
+Unlike traditional operating system update mechanisms, it will automatically keep the previous version of the OS, always available for rollback.